• Skip to primary navigation

 • Good crusty garlic bread (optional but highly recommended to go with this.

-The ingredients are fairly simple with this dish.
-The only non usual suspects are the pistachios and sunflower seeds which really add the extra flavor and texture to this meal and makes it amazing.
+The ingredients are fairly simple in this dish.
+The only non-usual suspects are the pistachios and sunflower seeds which really add the extra flavor and texture to this meal and makes it amazing.

 I mentioned good crusty garlic bread in the ingredients list because this is what I love to serve alongside this salad.
 You can eat this ricotta salad just as is though.
 I like to alternate between a bite of crusty bread and a bite of salad 🙂